tekkaonigiri/TR-Autonomy-0/README.md

 ## Installing Ubuntu

 ### Dual Boot (for x86 only):
 Here's a pretty good guide on installing Ubuntu: https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview
+And one that uses Rufus if BalenaEtcher isn't working: https://www.onlogic.com/blog/how-to-dual-boot-windows-11-and-linux/

 ### Virtual Machine (Survivable):
 #### For x86: